danielsaidi/SwiftPackageScripts/Sources/SwiftPackageScripts/Documentation.docc/SwiftPackageScripts.md

 ![SwiftPackageScripts logotype](Logo.png)

-This repository contains Swift Package scripts that let you easily build and test your Swift Package, and generate new versions for it with a flexible `version_create` script.
+Swift Package Scripts let you easily build and test your Swift Package, generate DocC documentation and XCFrameworks, and create new versions.

-These scripts replaces Fastlane for the most common tasks, to let you manage your entire CI/CD process without having to rely on Fastlane and Ruby.

-The repository also contains a `docc` script generates DocC documentation and prepare it for GitHub Pages.
-You can call it from your `.github/workflow` workflows to automatically publish documentation on each push.

 ## Scripts

-The repository contains the following utility scripts:

 The `scripts` filder contains the following scripts: